GuanBiao/NCTU_DL/README.md

 Build an AI to play 2048 through TD(0).

 After 1000K training games, the winning rate is 0.974 (averaged over 10K test games).

+## Lab 9

+Train a DQN to play Breakout.

+During training, the game score obtained by the agent could achieve 65.